 If your dog starts limping or seems to be moving stiffly, then there’s probably an issue.
 Sore paws, arthritis, or an injury could be the cause.
 Watch closely when your dog is getting up or taking stairs.
 This pain could also lead to a general lack of interest in playtime, walks, or other activities.

 If your dog suddenly stops running to the door to greet you, avoiding contact, or worse, becomes aggressive, there’s a chance that your dog is somehow in pain.
 They may pace back and forth, hide entirely, or seem to have difficulty getting comfortable.

-It might be more subtle, depending on how talkative your dog already is, but pay attention to the kind of vocalizations.
-A sudden increase in yelping, growling, snarling, or howling is usually a cause for concern, especially if there are no other kinds of stimulus.
+Depending on how talkative your dog already is, it might be more subtle, but pay attention to the kind of vocalizations.
+A sudden increase in yelping, growling, snarling, or howling is usually a cause for concern, especially if there are no other kinds of stimuli.

 Body Language Changes

 Your dog may assume a very rigid stance or stay in the playful bow position for longer than usual.
 Your pup might not be trying to play.
 These positions are attempts to relieve pain.
 Look out for a lowered or arched back or an abnormally dropped or tucked tail.
 You can also check their eyes.
 If their eyes are bloodshot or abnormally dilated or constricted, that’s often a sign of a problem.
 They may be squinting or trying to wipe their face with their paws or on other surfaces as well.

 Harmless paw licking does not seem like it could foretell anything unpleasant, but it can indicate that your pet is upset.
 Paw licking is a way they soothe themselves, especially if the pain is inside (since they cannot lick that directly).
 If it is an external discomfort, then the licking could be showing you right where they hurt.

 Your dog may be showing signs of heavy activity even if they haven’t been exercising.
 For example, they may have an increased heart rate, faster or shallow breathing, etc.